-Q. You seem very resourceful so answer this one.
-My husband and I like to watch TV right after dinner, but now with summer going on and the days are longer, the sun glare is terrible in our TV room.
+TV Answer Man, you seem very resourceful so answer this one.
+My husband and I like to watch TV during the day, but the sun glare is terrible in our TV room.
 It comes right into the room and shines on the screen, making it tough to see it.
-Any suggestions, TV Answer Man? — Crystal, Fort Lauderdale, Florida.
+Any suggestions, TV Answer Man? — Ali, Daytona, Florida.

 During the night, if possible, place your lamps behind the TV or off to the side so the glare does not directly reflect on the screen.

 The problem of TV glare often occurs because you are sitting in a chair next to a lamp.
 If you can position the set so it’s facing a seating area without a lamp, or with the lamp off, you will notice a significant improvement in the picture.

 Hope that helps, Ali.
 Happy viewing and stay safe!

 Have a question about new TV technologies?
 Send it to The TV Answer Man at firstname.lastname@example.org Please include your first name and hometown in your message.

 The TV Answer Man is veteran journalist Phillip Swann who has covered the TV technology scene for more than three decades.
 He will report on the latest news and answer your questions regarding new devices and services that are changing the way you watch television.
 See the bio for Phillip Swann here.